tomasbjerre/violations-command-line/README.md

                                                         Default: /home/bjerre/workspace/violations/violations-command-line/.
 -h, --help <argument-to-print-help-for>                 <argument-to-print-help-for>: an argument to print help for
                                                         Default: If no specific parameter is given the whole usage text is given
+-jacoco-min-coverage, -jmc <big-decimal>                Minimum coverage in
+                                                        Jacoco that will generate a
+                                                        violation.
+                                                        <big-decimal>: an arbitrary decimal number (practically no limits)
+                                                        Default: 0.7
+-jacoco-min-line-count, -jmlc <integer>                 Minimum line count in
+                                                        Jacoco that will generate a
+                                                        violation.
+                                                        <integer>: -2,147,483,648 to 2,147,483,647
+                                                        Default: 4
 -max-line-column-width, -mlcw <integer>                 0 means no limit
                                                         <integer>: -2,147,483,648 to 2,147,483,647
                                                         Default: 0